dijez/wireframing/README.md

 Speeds Up the Design Process: With a visual layout, teams can make quick changes to structure and flow before spending time on code or visuals.

 Enhances Collaboration: Teams can review, comment, and iterate on wireframes collaboratively using tools like Figma.

+## Wireframing in Practice

+Designing an e-learning platform, the initial wireframes revealed that students would need to navigate through multiple pages to access their courses.
+This was identified as a usability issue during the wireframing review.

+### How it was resolved:

+The design team revised the wireframe to include a dashboard view, allowing students to access courses, assignments, and progress from a single page.

+This change simplified navigation and improved the overall user experience.

+### Impact on the final product:

+- The final design became more intuitive and user-friendly.

+- Development was more efficient since all functionality had been clearly defined through the wireframes before coding began.

+### Conclusion
+Wireframing plays a vital role in ensuring a user-centered design.
+By allowing teams to test ideas visually and detect problems early, it helps create products that are both functional and enjoyable to use.